 How to make Instant Pot flan from scratch

-- Heat the milk up.
-First, add your coconut milk and whole milk, then heat both up just until you see bubbles around the edges, but DO NOT BOIL.
+- Milk mixtures.
+First, add your coconut milk and whole milk to a medium saucepan, then heat both up just until you see bubbles around the edges, but DO NOT BOIL.

 - Sieve.
-Strain to get rid of lumps.
-Divide into the caramel-coated jars.
+Strain the combined warm milk mixture to get rid of lumps.
+Pour mixture into the caramel-coated jars.

-- Cook.
-Carefully arrange the pots on your trivet, then place in the IP with a cup of water on the bottom.
-Cook for 6 minutes, then let the IP release steam for 10 minutes before opening the valve to finish.
+- Arrange.
+Carefully arrange the pots on top of the trivet, then place in the IP with a cup of water on the bottom.
+Use a toothpick to burst and remove the air bubbles.

 - Serve.
-Lastly, loosen the flans with a knife and invert them onto your serving plates.
+Lastly, loosen the custard from the sides of the pan with a knife and invert them onto a serving dish.
 Enjoy!